Read the full article: BFFC

 2. What groups/clubs/sites are you a member?
 What is your handle for those sites?

-4. What's your favorite part of the costume or what has been one of your most memorable experiences as this character?
+4. What has been one of your most memorable experience as this character?

 5. What were some of your challenges to get your costume just right?